 MEMBERSHIP IS FOR INDIVIDUALS

-WPJA membership is not for groups, businesses, studios, couples or teams.
-The WPJA often reviews web sites that display images from multiple photographers.
-While we understand and appreciate the team coverage approach to wedding photography, it's important for the WPJA to be able to identify and review the image portfolio of the individual applying for membership.
-A field has been provided in the application form for image identification for web sites that are shared by multiple photographers.
+WPJA membership is not for groups, businesses, studios, agencies, couples or teams.
+However, it is not uncommon for a member’s portfolio to be part of a site that displays images from multiple photographers.
+While we understand and appreciate the use of team coverage in wedding photography, to be admitted to WPJA membership an applicant’s own individual work must be readily identifiable and reviewable.
+A field has been provided in the application for identification of an applicant’s own work on web sites shared by multiple photographers.

-- Portrait and Camera-Aware Subjects: Photographer controlled situations, subjects performing for or looking at the camera, etc.
+- Portraits: Camera-aware subjects and photographer-controlled situations, subjects performing for or looking at the camera, people gathered or arranged by the photographer, etc.

-- Details: Flowers, cakes, rings, tables, gowns, legs, shoes, hair, tight shots of makeup going on the lips and eyes, etc.
+- Details: Flowers, cakes, rings, tables, gowns, legs, shoes, hair, vendor supplies, food, tight shots of makeup being applied to lips or eyes, close-ups of clasped hands, etc.

-- Indoor images with poor on-camera lighting and direct flash shadows.
+- Indoor images with amateur on-camera lighting and direct flash shadows.